blorente/decorat/wiki/stories/the_promotion.md

 "That's new."

 I looked down at my hands.
 I'd been holding to the symbol too hard.
-It had left a deep cut in my the soft skin of my palm.
+It had left a deep cut in the soft skin of my palm.
 With a grimace of pain, I let go of the little bronze symbol.

 They were definitely getting worse.
 I hand't been able to get a good night's sleep for ages.
 Not since his ThinkPod reassignment.